idayatakinwale/ACME-Smartphone-SQL-Task/README.md

  1. Focus on developing models with higher internal memory if targeting a higher price segment.
  2. Balance internal memory with other high-demand features (e.g., brand, processor, camera quality, build quality, etc.) to optimize the value proposition.
  3. Marketing strategies could highlight the relationship between faster processors/higher internal memory and higher prices to target consumers looking for high-performance smartphones.

+### Conclusions
+---

+Asides the observed correlation between the internal_memory/processor_speed and price, features like the number of cores in the processor, battery capacity, and camera resolutions also play a crucial role in the overall pricing of smartphones.
+While these features were not individually correlated in this analysis, their combined impact contributes to the price variation observed across different models.